Local well-posedness for the nonlinear Schr\"odinger equation in the intersection of modulation spaces $M_{p, q}^s(\mathbb{R}^d) \cap M_{\infty, 1}(\mathbb{R}^d)$: Introduction

+In this paper we contribute to the general theory of modulation spaces.
 Modulation spaces $M_{p,q}^s(\R^d)$ were introduced by Feichtinger in \cite{feichtinger1983}.
-Here, we give a short summary of their definition and properties.
-(We refer to Section \ref{sec:modulation_spaces} and the literature mentioned there for more information, the notation we use is explained at the end of the introduction.)
+Here, we only briefly recall their definition and refer to Section \ref{sec:preliminaries} and the literature mentioned there for more information.
 Fix a so-called \emph{window function} $g \in \LSS(\R^d) \setminus \set{0}$.
 The \emph{short-time Fourier transform} $V_gf$ of a tempered distribution $f \in \LSS'(\R^d)$ with respect to the window $g$ is defined by